Darstib/blog/docs/notes/DMPT/04-The Stable Matching Problem.md

 We are going to talk about how good it is.
 ### Stability

+> [!concept]
+>
-> A matching is unstable  if there is ^^a job and a candidate who both prefer working with eachother over their current matchings^^ .
+> A matching is unstable  if there is <u>a job and a candidate who both prefer working with each other over their current matching</u> .
 We will call  such a pair a **rogue couple**.
 So a matching of n jobs and n candidates is stable if it has no rogue couples.
 >
 > Why?
 >